UPenn-CIS-573/project2024/Phase 1 writeup.md

 - **Brief Description**: Made small adjustments to methods to ensure correctness.
 More specifically, fixed typos and small bugs related to variable/field naming.

 ### Task 1.3:
-- **Brief Description**: Provide a brief description of what was done in this task.
+- **Brief Description**: Added in parsing of the user input to quit the program if user enters 'q' or 'quit.'
+Also, added in error-checking for invalid input (i.e. non-numbers and numbers outside the range of current funds).

 ### Task 1.4:
-- **Brief Description**: Provide a brief description of what was done in this task.
+- **Brief Description**: Added in code that prints the total donation amount and the percentage of target by keeping track of the total amount of donation while looping through donations.

 ### Task 1.5:
 - **Brief Description**: Created 3 new test files for the remaining methods in DataManager.
 For each of the method, create tests that tested for a success fetch, a failed fetch and an exception throw which covers all of the statements.
 Fixed minor part of the code where there is a mistake that resulted in incorrect test results.